The sum of a finite group of weights of a Hopf algebra: Products of pseudo-primitive elements - positive characteristic

-\begin{proof}[Proof of the key claim] A monomial of the desired form occurs in precisely those $(a',I')$-summands, so that $I' \supset I$.
+\begin{proof}[Proof of the key claim] (Note that $\varphi(f)$ was defined in Lemma \ref{LBern}.)
+A monomial of the desired form occurs in precisely those $(a',I')$-summands, so that $I' \supset I$.
 Moreover, all such summands can be split up into a disjoint union over all $a \in ((\Z / p\Z)^\times)^{|I|}$, with each disjoint piece containing all $(a', I')$ so that $I' \supset I$ and the $I$-component of $a'$ is $a$.

 Such a piece contains exactly $p^{k-|I|}$ elements (and hence exactly that number of copies of the monomial with this selfsame coefficient).
 Each of these ``extra" $[k] \setminus I$ factors contributes a $\beta(h_i)$, which gives $\beta(h_{I_0})$.